-By Bus – There is a fairly regular bus service passing through the village going to various places – Aviemore, Nethy Bridge, Carrbridge, Grantown-on-Spey, Inverness.
-From Aviemore, additional routes can take you into the Cairngorms, Rothiemurchus, Glenmore Lodge, Loch Morlich, etc.
+By Bus – There is a fairly regular bus service passing through the village to various destinations.
+From Aviemore, additional routes can take you into some of the main activity areas in the Cairngorms.

-By Steam Train – from Aviemore or Broomhill, Nethy Bridge
+By Steam Train – Boat of Garten to/from Aviemore or Broomhill, Nethy Bridge.

 By Car – From the south (Edinburgh & Perth)

 Travelling north from Perth on the A9, turn right off the A9 at the Grantown on Spey / Carrbridge junction (A95) north of Aviemore.
 Follow the signs for Boat of Garten.

 Travelling south from Inverness on the A9, turn left off the A9 at the Carrbridge / Grantown on Spey junction.
 Drive through Carrbridge and carry on to the T-junction at the A95.
 Turn left and take the next right to Boat of Garten.

 By Air – Nearest Airports: